 A contemplative look swept over Ienzo's face that Aerith could not explain.
 His gaze was distant for a moment, and he lifted a finger to brush at the tip of his nose as if some strong scent was filtering in the room.
 At last, he muttered a quiet "hmm" that could have meant anything.
 She always had trouble placing his moods—but this look was new, and his answer was caught between intrigue and exasperation.

 "And you'll treat him with respect?" she chided, one eyebrow lifted in what was meant to be an intimidating stare.

 "Hnh."
 Not a yes or a no, Aerith noted.
 Hopefully the new intern had a strong constitution…

 "By the way," Ienzo said while he climbed stiffly from the chair to leave; it was as if they hadn't been having a conversation at all, "I finished the fourth wall this morning.
 Could you please inform the maintenance staff that I'd like my room repainted by tomorrow?
 And," he added as an afterthought, "not that garish yellow again."

 "What color would you prefer?"
 She opened the door to show him out.
-His cobalt eyes narrowed in thought for a few moments.
+His brow furrowed in thought for a few moments.